poppy-project/raspoppy/README.md

 ### Install Raspbian

 Just follow standard [instructions](https://www.raspberrypi.org/downloads/raspbian/) from raspberry.org.
-We use the latest lite Raspbian image.
+We use [Raspbian Stretch Lite *2017-09-07* image](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2017-09-08/2017-09-07-raspbian-stretch-lite.zip).

 You will need to make sure that you have enough free space in your raspberry.
 The easiest way is to use the `raspi-config` script to expand your partition to the full SD-card.
 Just log into your Raspberry Pi and run: